spences10/scottspence.com/posts/2021/01/05/use-chrome-in-ubuntu-wsl/index.md

   import { YouTube } from 'sveltekit-embed'
 </script>

-This is a specific usecase for installing Google Chrome in Ubuntu on WSL.
+This is a specific use case for installing Google Chrome in Ubuntu on WSL.

 On Ubuntu, Snap is the preferred method to install Chromium and